m0wmt/audio-guestbook/JOURNAL.md

 Created new admin monitor program for low energy bluetooth, can read the test values on my phone using the nRF Connect app available on the Android/iPhone stores.

+Been a while but starting to work now on the admin monitor.
+Using serial8 on the Teensy (pin 34/35) as the other pins are being used/obscured by the audio board.
+The monitor will only receive information from the teensy, it will not be able to transmit to it as I don't want anyone messing with the guestbook.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.